henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 target-endpoint:

-: this is a central CIE used in the process chains a SACM domain can compose.
-Theoretically every kind of information can be associated with a target endpoint CIE via its corresponding content element.
-A few select IE can be stored in the CIE itself to reduce the overhead of following references that would occur in most scenarios.
+: this is a central subject used in the process chains a SACM domain can compose.
+Theoretically every kind of information can be associated with a target endpoint subject via its corresponding content element.
+A few select IE can be stored in the subject itself to reduce the overhead of following references that would occur in most scenarios.
 If the hostname is unknown the value has to be set as an equivalent to "not available" (e.g. NULL).
 Comment from the authors: This is "work in progress" an a good basis for discussion

 : host-name

 : te-label

-: c.administrative-domain (?)
+: s.administrative-domain (?)

 : application-instance (\*)